 Independence: Each consumer is independent and can segregate the network.

-Bursting: Customers have to pay for high-capacity network only when needed.
+Bursting: Customers have to pay for the high-capacity network only when needed.

-Resilience: There exists reliability treatments that can be applied for critical applications.
+Resilience: There exist reliability treatments that can be applied to critical applications.